amolsharma99/GossipGirl/Story.md

 3. Message received above will be validated if it of interest for any client, Collection Level or field level both validations can be done with the data we have. if yes then will be sent as per mechanism specified by the client.

 4. Writing API for subscription from client.
 Storing client preferences in DB.
-Sending processed message to clients (TODO, integrating spray.io with the app)
+Sending processed message to clients (TODO: integrating spray.io with the app)